 When to convert images to PDF

-How to convert images to PDF free
+How to convert images to PDF free — step by step

-- Open ihatepdf.cv/images-to-pdf
+- Open ihatepdf.cv/images-to-pdf — no sign-up required

 - Upload your images — JPG, PNG, WebP, GIF, or BMP.
-Upload multiple at once
+Upload multiple at once.

-- Drag thumbnails to set the page order
+- Drag thumbnails to set the page order in the output PDF

 Supported image formats

-- WebP — modern web format used by many websites and apps
+- WebP — modern web format used by many websites and apps.

-- BMP — uncompressed Windows bitmap format
+- BMP — uncompressed Windows bitmap format.

 Frequently asked questions